oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

 description = "Instructions for using Domain on PV."
 +++

-This document describes what you need to do to create and deploy a typical Domain home on persistent volume (Domain on PV).
+This document describes how to create and deploy a typical Domain home on persistent volume (Domain on PV).

 {{< table_of_contents >}}